 Great Poetry Reading Day

 This holiday was created to allow poets to share and create poetry to honor the ancient art form and spur more creativity.
-To celebrate this holiday, read and write poetry, participate in a poetry slam or visit the Poets & Poetry collection.
+To celebrate this holiday, read and write poetry, participate in a poetry slam and view our Poets and Poetry and Poets Laureate collections.

 Dia!
-Diversity in Action Day/El Dia de los Niñosis
+Diversity in Action Day/El Dia del Niño

 A celebration of children, families and reading, emphasizing literacy for children of all cultural and linguistic backgrounds.